 - make sure your computer is connected to power to avoid running out of battery during the exam.

-Please refer to the device checklist for full requirements and instructions.
+Please refer to the Pearson VUE technical requirements for a full requirements and instructions.

 Testing your technology

-We recommend you test your computer before exam scheduling closes, to ensure you have a suitable computer for completing your exam.
+We recommend you test your computer before exam scheduling closes, to ensure you have a suitable device to complete your exam.
 We recommend you:

-- check your computer against our device checklist and adjust any settings that don't match
+- check your computer against the Pearson VUE technical requirements and adjust any settings that don't match

 - conduct a system test to ensure your device is compatible.
-If it's not, review the checklist again and troubleshoot any issues, or switch to a test centre computer-based exam.
+If it's not, review the technical requirements again and troubleshoot any issues, or switch to a test centre computer-based exam.

 It's important to complete the system test on the same computer and in the same room you'll use for your appointment, to simulate your real exam.
 We recommend completing each test at the same time of day as your scheduled exam to check your internet speed during this time and ensure it is stable and reliable.

-You must have an appropriate exam room in which to sit your online proctored exam.
+You must have an appropriate room in which to sit your online exam.
 If your room doesn't align with these requirements, you may not be able to launch your exam.

 Your exam room must be: